movnetwork/swap/docs/install.rst

 Dependencies
 ============

-Shuttle has the following dependencies:
+Swap has the following dependencies:

 * `bytom-wallet-desktop <https://bytom.io/en/wallet/>`_ - version `1.1.0 <https://github.com/Bytom/bytom/releases/tag/v1.1.0>`_  or greater.
 * `pip <https://pypi.org/project/pip/>`_ - To install packages from the Python Package Index and other indexes